Low Pin Count: ISA-compatible DMA

-The "address" consists of two cycles: a 3-bit channel number and 1-bit terminal count indication (the ISA bus's TC pin, or the 8237's EOP# output), followed by a 2-bit transfer size.
+The "address" consists of 6 bits sent as two nibbles: a 3-bit channel number and 1-bit terminal count indication (the ISA bus's TC pin, or the 8237's EOP# output), followed by a 2-bit transfer size.

-By default, DMA channels 0–3 perform 8-bit transfers, and channel 5–7 perform 16-bit transfers; but an LPC-specific extension allows 1-, 2-, or 4-byte transfers on any channel.
+By default, DMA channels 0–3 perform 8-bit transfers, and channels 5–7 perform 16-bit transfers; but an LPC-specific extension allows 1-, 2-, or 4-byte transfers on any channel.
 When a multi-byte transfer is performed, each byte has its own SYNC field, as described below.
-DMA transfers allow an additional SYNC field value: a pattern of 1001 indicates that the device is ready with the current byte, and also wishes to transfer more bytes.
-The standard "ready" pattern of 0000 indicates that this is the last byte.

-A normal SYNC "ready" pattern of 0000 (or an error pattern of 1010) requests that the host stop DMA after the immediately following byte until the device makes another DMA request via the LDRQ# signal.
-A pattern of 1001 indicates that the host should consider he device's DMA request still active; the host will continue with any remaining bytes in this transfer or start another transfer, as appropriate, without a separate request via LDRQ#.
+A normal SYNC "ready" pattern of 0000 (or an error pattern of 1010) also causes a deassertion of the corresponding emulated DMA request signal; the host will stop DMA after the immediately following byte until the device makes another DMA request via the LDRQ# signal.
+A SYNC pattern of 1001 indicates that the host should consider he device's DMA request still active; the host will continue with any remaining bytes in this transfer or start another transfer, as appropriate, without a separate request via LDRQ#.

 For a DMA write, where data is transferred from the device, the SYNC field is followed by the 8 bits of data and another SYNC field, until the host-specified length for this transfer is reached, or the device stops the transfer.
 A two-cycle turnaround field completes the transaction.
 For a DMA read, where data is transferred to the device, the SYNC field is followed by a turnaround, and the data—turnaround—sync—turnaround sequence repeats for each byte transferred.

 Serialized interrupts

-Serialized interrupts are transmitted over a single shared SERIRQ line with the help of the clock.
-A time slot is dedicated to each interrupt request, with the initial synchronization being done by the host.
+Interrupts are transmitted over a single shared SERIRQ line using the "serialized interrupts for PCI" protocol originally developed for the PCI bus.
+The host periodically sends interrupt packets, within which each interrupt request is assigned a 1-clock time slot, separated by 2-clock turnaround cycles.
+The initial synchronization is done by the host.
 As a simplified example: